mickymacirl/CI-P2-Fruit/TESTING.md

 ### JavaScript Validator Testing

-* Used Jshint to test JavaScript, results are showing no errors.
-To achieve no issues the validator needs to be configured to allow ES6 through the configuration options or by adding the comment, "/*jshint esversion: 6*/" at the top of the Javascript paste/file.
+* Used Jshint to test JavaScript; results are showing no errors.
+To achieve no issues, the validator needs to be configured to allow ES6 through the configuration options or by adding the comment, "/*jshint esversion: 6*/" at the top of the Javascript paste/file.

 ![Jshint Results](./assets/readme/jshintrm.jpg)